junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "How do you know?"
 Amy asks sharply.

 "Because --" the Doctor breaks off, looking down at his own hands.
 So sad and so defeated.
-For a moment Dean thinks he may never answer again.
+For a moment, Dean thinks he may never answer again.
 But he summons the will to speak in the end, "Because he was so pleased to see you again."

 The horrible truth smashes onto Dean's face.
-He can't un-see the face of that old man -- the old man he'd become in fifty, sixty years -- he can tell that unmistakable glint of joy when he caught sight on Cas.
+He can't un-see the face of that old man -- the old man he'd become in fifty, sixty years -- he can tell that unmistakable glint of joy when he caught sight of Cas.
 That is the same relief and joy every time he's in trouble and he realizes Cas is there for him, with him.
 He takes a step closer to Cas, rubbing their shoulders together.
 He needs that solid touch more than ever to know he's not in that dreadful fate yet.

-"But Cas can time travel," Dean says, remember.
+"But Cas can time travel," Dean says, remembering.
 "He can travel to whenever and pick me up.
 Right, Cas?"
 He forces a cheerful voice, knowing it's not that easy before even saying it.

-"I won't be able to, if the city is continuously occupied and disturbed by the angels like this, the time flux would be impossible to fly through."
-Cas answers miserably.
+"I won't be able to, if the city is continuously occupied and disturbed by the angels like this, the time flux would be impossible to fly through," Cas answers miserably.

 "You already saw what that first trip did to him, you're asking him to do it again?"
 The Doctor looks at Dean.